 Whether you should apply for the UK Skilled Worker visa or the newer UK Scale-up visa will depend on a number of factors, including the salary you have been offered, if your UK sponsoring employer is in a phase of rapid growth, and your long-term plans.
 In many ways, the Skilled Worker visa and the Scale-up worker visa are very similar, but they do have some important differences in terms of qualification criteria and conditions.
 In this article, we will help you decide whether to apply for the Skilled Worker visa or the Scale-up worker visa.

-What Do The UK Skilled Worker Visa And The Scale-Up Visa Have In Common?
+What Do The UK Skilled Worker Visa And The UK Scale-Up Worker Visa Have In Common?

 - Require applicants to have a Certificate of Sponsorship (CoS) from an employer with a sponsor licence

 - Require applicants to have an eligible job

 - Require applicants to have at least £1,270 in savings to support themselves on arrival in the UK.